 The Nuts and Bolts Of How Digital Marketing Works

 Time for some jargon-busting: as companies have move over to marketing on the internet a host of labels and jargon have grown up around the industry.
 As tastes and trends have changed so has the jargon.
 We’ve had e-marketing, web marketing, internet marketing and digital marketing, but they all mean much the same thing.
 Digital marketing is just another way for your business to connect with potential new customers, and influence their purchasing decisions.
+We hope this marketing guide sheds some light on things.

 What digital marketing all boils down to is managing a company’s online presence.
 This will typically include the company’s web site page and social media pages.
 Incorporated in to this will be all internet-based marketing activity, such as social media marketing (including influencer marketing), online and email direct-marketing, search engine optimisation (SEO), pay-per-click (PPC) or search engine marketing (SEM) ad campaigns, e-commerce, and any mutually beneficial co-operation with other web sites.
 Digital marketing also includes non-internet based marketing channels that provide digital media, for example, TV and mobile phone technology (SMS/MMS, call back, on-hold ring tones).
 There is no need per se for digital marketing to be separated out from a company’s marketing department but it does require a very specialised expertise and understanding of digital market dynamics to be successful.